Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 - Train and Deploy an ML Model
 - Use Streams and Tasks to automate the pipeline

-From a business point of view, this architecture exists to satisfy several use cases.
+To recap, from a business point of view, this architecture exists to satisfy several use cases.
 Examples include:
 - This SnowBank and Zamoboni example.
-In the Financial Services Industry, there are often external partners that require a srcure and governed way to share data.
-In this exmaple, Zamoboni required access to SnowBanks data to risk score their data
+In the Financial Services Industry, there are often external partners that require a secure and governed way to share data.
+In this exmaple, Zamoboni required access to SnowBanks data to risk score their data.
+A specific example of this could be a Lenders Mortgage Insurance company that has a Group Contract with a bank.
+They could execute a default risk model over the customer attributes that the bank has.
-- Another example is benchmarking.
+- Superannuation and Life Insurance Companies.
+A more specific example above is claims processing for life insurance.
+Often times, the Superannuation companies have the necessary attributes required by the insurance companies for claims processing.
+- Whitelabel Insurance.
+Some insurance companies have offerings to white label insurance to other businesses.
+The architectural pattern of sharing customer attributes from the whitelabel partner for risk scoring is analagous to this use case.

 The next Quickstart in this series extends on this idea by leveraging our Native Apps framework.